-Students begin their second year of competency based clinical eduction and by instruction, observation, and experience, continue to acquire new skills while refining previously learned examinations.
-Students incorporate critical thinking skills and correlate them with previous experiences to enhance their ability to function more independently.
+Students entering their second year in clinical will continue to learn new radiographic examinations while maintaining proficiency on previous exams.
+The students incorporate critical thinking skills and correlate them with previous experiences to enhance their ability to function more independently.

-Prerequisite: RS 122, medical health clearance, WSP background check, proof of medical insurance, current CPR card, and instructor permission.
+Prerequisite: RS 122 with a minimum grade of C and required immunizations, drug screening as required, background check, proof of medical insurance, proof of automobile insurance, current CPR card and Instructor permission.